nyinyithann/favemarks/README.md

 ![image](/docs/main.png)
 ## Installation
 Favemarks is tested on MacOS and Ubuntu.
 Windows is not supported 😎.<br/>
 Please run the following script to install it.
+You will be asked to provide admin password to actually install it.
 ```bash
 curl -fsSL https://github.com/nyinyithann/favemarks/raw/main/script/install.sh | bash
 ```